FINANCIAL AID PRESENTATION – SENIOR ACA

 Illinois Student Assistance Commission

 Hello!
 My job is to assist students in the college going process.
 That means that I am able to work with you on career exploration, college selection, test preparation, scholarship searches, application completion, and the financial aid process.
-If you prefer to meet during school hours I have office hours at Maine West on Thursdays from 10:00am-2:30pm
+If you prefer to meet during school hours I have office hours at Maine West on Tuesdays from 9:15 a.m.-2:00 p.m.
+I can also meet you outside of school if needed.

 Overview of Financial Aid Process